ExcessPhase/lorenz_taylor/README.md

 peter@M4700:~/lorenz_taylor$
 ```

-The coefficients are 3 sets for `x`, `y`, `z` and they are 4 values each.
+The coefficients are 3 sets for `x`, `y`, `z` and they are 4 values each (`MAX_ORDER` + 1).
 The value is the first value after the opening parenthesis and the labled values following are derivatives wrt the initial conditions specified.
 ## build

 Use the included Visual C++ project file or simply do `g++ -std=c++17 lorenz_taylor.cpp -DNDEBUG -O3 -I $BOOST_ROOT/include`.